edgarlr/edgarlr.com/_posts/react-carousel-using-hooks-and-css.md

 }
 ```

-As we are passing a ref to another component, we need to use `forwardRef` in our `ScrollIndicator` component.
+As we are passing a ref from the parent component, we need to use `forwardRef` in the `ScrollIndicator` component.

 ```jsx
 const ScrollIndicator = forwardRef(({ count }, carouselRef) => {